dxa4481/clientHashing/README.md

 It's about **x360,000** slower.

 ## Why do it client side?
-Conventionally a client would send one's cleartext password to the server over TLS, this password would be hashed serverside, and checked against the hash stored in the DBMS.
+Conventionally a client would send one's cleartext password to the server over TLS.
+This password would be hashed serverside, and checked against the hash stored in the DBMS.
 The disadvantages of this are
 - It's computationally expensive for the server.
 It's actually designed to be computationally expensive.
 - In the unlikely compromise from a passive man in the middle attack, one's credentials could be sniffed.